toqawik/Mentoring-HTML-CSS./README.md

-"# Mentoring-HTML-CSS."
+1. Mentoring-HTML-CSS.

 2. Togzhan Baidish

 Dedicated Data Analyst with a strong analytical mindset and proficiency in Python, SQL, and data visualization tools, seeking to leverage data-driven insights for informed decision-making in a collaborative and dynamic work environment.